-While Kaitlin did not spiral into a fit of fear, she did face those fears with no way out.
+Kaitlin's first wedding gig was a rude introduction to the harshness of the sun.
+While Kaitlin did not spiral into a fit of fear, she did face those fears head on:

-“My first wedding was a rude and alarming wake up call.
-Portrait sessions were now moved to before 3pm, outside, without shade, in rain or shine, and I NEEDED to be able to shoot…in ALL of those conditions and more.
-Shooting in full sun was a HUGE fear for me, as I know it can be for many of my peers.
-Its certainly not ideal, but it is a situation we all need to be able to handle.
+“The portraits were moved to before 3pm, outside, without shade, and I NEEDED to be able to shoot… Shooting in full sun was a HUGE fear for me, as I know it can be for many of my peers.
+It's certainly not ideal, but it is a situation we all need to be able to handle.”

-A lot of my peer elders recommended the following tips and tricks to counteract shooting in the bright sunlight:
+A lot of my photography mentors recommended the following tips and tricks to counteract shooting in the bright sunlight:

 “…when shooting with the sun directly behind them, you NEED to shoot through something…leafy branches, etc. You also want to have more of a textured background (building, fences, etc) so that it is not all blank white skies.
 Also, be sure that you over expose just a bit as you meter for their faces and fill in with the shadows slider in Lightroom.
 After a bit of editing magic, you will find that you have a perfectly exposed image. “

 As a photographer that shoots a lot of beach weddings in Cape May, NJ, I am usually not given most of those luxuries.
 I am able to use sand as a natural reflector, though.
-I often pose the groom with his back to the full sun, his bride standing in front of him, while I shoot from the side, as the feature image for this article shows.
+I often pose the groom with his back to the full sun, his bride standing in front of him, while I shoot from the side, as the first image in this blog post shows..